DSgenes/HR-Analytics/README.md

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/d529f20238bfa87d3d37755a23dbfc972cbb98f4/Screenshot%2032.png)

+# 16. Generating the Transformation Function Automatically

 • Now that we’ve created the function, what’s inside it is exactly the transformation we applied.
 If you had to type out all that code manually, it would be a lot of work, but luckily, we didn’t have to.
 We just clicked and dragged, and the function was created for us!"

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/f187edac11574726fe5dbdb198898231876f827a/Screenshot%2033.png)

+# 17. Removing Unnecessary Attendance Key Column

 • I am removing the attendance key from the original sheet.Its no longer needed.

 ![image_alt](https://github.com/DSgenes/HR-Analytics/blob/d4f622dcb57728bda0ce5d492537bbf243bc7789/Screenshot%2034.png)

+# 18. Adding the Custom Function as a New Column

 • Add this function as a new column.
 To do this, go to Add Column and invoke the custom function.
 After creating the custom function, invoke it by calling the 'GetData' function name in the function query to make it available.